-A. In order to ensure that all speakers at a CMT or hybrid CMT hearings are properly recorded, all speakers at the CMT or hybrid CMT public hearing must be recognized by the Chair prior to speaking, and no more than one person shall speak at the same time.
+A. In order to ensure that all speakers at the a CMT or hybrid CMT proceeding hearings are properly recorded, all speakers at the CMTor hybrid CMT public hearing must be recognized by the Chair prior to speaking, and no more than one person shall speak at the same time.
+All votes on all action items shall be by roll call vote.